-Additionally, the bill amends existing laws to impose stricter criminal penalties for offenses involving assault weapons or large-capacity magazines.
-It mandates that individuals seeking a certificate of possession provide personal identifying information and undergo background investigations, while also specifying that charges for thumbprint services will not incur sales tax.
-Starting January 1, 2027, only licensed gun dealers will be permitted to receive these weapons, and individuals must apply for a certificate within 90 days of acquiring them through inheritance or relocation.
-The legislation further outlines possession conditions, including storage and usage restrictions, and establishes minimum prison sentences for felonies involving these weapons.
-The act is set to take effect on October 1, 2026, and includes a severability clause to maintain enforceability of remaining provisions if any part is invalidated.
+Additionally, the bill mandates that individuals seeking a certificate of possession provide personal identifying information, including fingerprints, and undergo a background investigation.
+It specifies that charges for thumbprint services will not incur sales tax and establishes a formal certificate of possession with detailed owner and weapon information.
+Starting January 1, 2027, only licensed gun dealers will be permitted to sell or transfer these weapons, and individuals must apply for a certificate within 90 days of acquiring them through inheritance or relocation.
+The legislation also outlines possession conditions, storage restrictions, and minimum sentencing requirements for felonies involving these weapons, while including a severability clause to maintain enforceability of remaining provisions if any part is invalidated.
+The act is set to take effect on October 1, 2026.

 Statutes affected: